Quantum theory of molecular orientations: Summary of results

 Since admissible states of symmetric molecules form a subspace of the asymmetric molecular state space $\{|_{m}^{\ell},\om\ket\}$, we can decompose the latter into the various induced representations for a given symmetry group.

-For abelian $\G$ (i.e., groups with commuting elements), the asymmetric state-space identity operator decomposes as $\id_{\rot}=\bigoplus_{\ir}\,\ir\up\so 3$.
-Selecting a species projects this space into the $\ir=\l$ sector, which is then tensored with the appropriate nucler-spin irrep $\t$ such that the spin-statistics condition (\ref{eq:branching}) is satisfied.
-Each such species admits tensor-product states of the form $|_{m\k}^{\ell}\ket_{\rot}|\chi\ket_{\nat}$, where $\chi\in\{1,2,\cdots,\mst\}$ indexes the multiplicity of the corresponding $\t$ irrep up to the statistical weight $\mst$ \cite{bunker_molecular_1998,bunker_fundamentals_2004}.
+For abelian $\G$ (i.e., groups with commuting elements), the asymmetric state-space identity operator decomposes as $\id_{\rot}=\bigoplus_{\ir}\,\ir\up\so 3$, where \(\Gamma\) goes over all \(\G\)-irreps.
+Selecting an isomer projects this space into the $\ir=\l$ sector, which is then tensored with the appropriate nucler-spin irrep $\t$ such that the spin-statistics condition (\ref{eq:branching}) is satisfied.
+Each such isomer admits tensor-product states of the form $|_{m\k}^{\ell}\ket_{\rot}|\chi\ket_{\nat}$, where $\chi\in\{1,2,\cdots,\mst\}$ indexes the multiplicity of the corresponding $\t$ irrep up to the statistical weight $\mst$ \cite{bunker_molecular_1998,bunker_fundamentals_2004}.

-More interesting cases occur for \textit{non-Abelian} symmetry groups.
+More interesting isomers occur for \textit{non-Abelian} symmetry groups.
 Such groups admit both scalar ($\dim\ir=1$) and ``vector'' irreps ($\dim\ir>1$), with the latter hosting internal degrees of freedom.
 The asymmetric state-space identity in such cases decomposes as \cite{isham_topological_1984,Landsman_geometry_1991,Tanimura_reduction_2000,levay_canonical_1996}

 where the induced representation is present with multiplicity $\dim\ir$ for each irrep $\ir$.
+Selecting an isomer once again projects the above space into the $\ir=\l$ sector.

-Selecting a species once again projects the above space into the $\ir=\l$ sector.
 An analogous selection of the $\t$ irrep occurs on the nuclear-spin side, resulting in the bipartite irrep-multiplicity subspace $\id_{\dim\t}\ot\id_{\mst}$.
-But since \(\l\) is a vector irrep, irrep degrees of freedom on both the rotational and nuclear-spin sides have to be \textit{projected}, via Eq.~(\ref{eq:branching}), into a subspace transforming according to the spin-statistics irrep $\s$.
+But since \(\l\) and \(\t\) may be vector irreps, their internal degrees of freedom have to be \textit{projected}, via Eq.~(\ref{eq:branching}), into a subspace transforming according to the spin-statistics irrep $\s$.
 This subspace can be determined using Clebsh-Gordan tables \cite{altmann_point-group_1994,ceulemans_group_2013} and turns out to always be one-dimensional, defined by a state we denote by $|\s\ket$.